+'''

-readonly attribute OCI::ProtocolId value;
+readonly attribute OCI::PluginIdSeq value;

+'''

-If a ProtocolPolicy is set, then the protocol with the given identifier will be used, if possible.
-If it is not possible to use this protocol, a CORBA::NO_RESOURCES exception will be raised.
+If a ProtocolPolicy is set, then the value specifies the list of plugins that may be used.
+The profiles of an IOR will be used in the order specified by this policy.
+If no profile in an IOR matches any of the plugins specified by this policy, a CORBA::TRANSIENT exception will be raised.
 By default, the ORB chooses the protocol to be used.